jhb86253817/PhraseExtractor/README.md

 ### General pipline:
 1. use *`xml_parsing.py`* to parse XML file, and save the contents in a json file.
 If the json file already exists, this can be skipped.
-1. use *`wiki_miner.py`* to extract phrases with a specific probability threshold under the 'common' mode.
+1. use *`wiki_miner.py`* to extract phrases with a specific probability threshold under the `common` mode.
-2. use *`wiki_miner.py`* to extract phrases with a lower probability threshold under the 'fill' mode, for those documents with empty phrase list from the first step.
+2. use *`wiki_miner.py`* to extract phrases with a lower probability threshold under the `fill` mode, for those documents with empty phrase list from the first step.
 3. use *`manual_add_phrase.py`* to manually add key phrases for the documents still without any key phrases by now.
 4. use *`combine_t_a_k.py`* to combine the extracted phrases with the corresponding titles and abstracts.

+Note that an error may occur when running *`wiki_miner.py`* due to the instability of the server.
+The script will save the extracted phrases if an error occurs.
+Just run the command again to extract the remaining papers.
+If there is keyboard interrupt, the extracted phrases will also be saved.

 ### A running example:
 1. run